Trade/other name(s): Thalomid

 Thalidomide may make you sleepy.
 Do not drive, operate heavy machinery, or perform other tasks requiring mental alertness until you find out how this medicine affects you.

-This drug may increase your risk of major blood clots in the veins of the legs or lungs.
+This drug may increase your risk of abnormal blood clots, such as blood clots in the veins of the legs (deep venous thrombosis) or arteries of the lungs (pulmonary embolus).
+Your doctor may give you blood thinners or tell you to take aspirin to help lower this risk.
 Tell your doctor right away if you notice chest pain, shortness of breath, or swelling, pain, redness, or warmth in an arm or leg.

 This drug can cause a quick drop in blood pressure when you go from lying down to sitting up, or from sitting to standing up (postural hypotension), which can make you feel dizzy or even faint.
 Changing position slowly and making sure you have a secure surface to hold on to can reduce the risk of falls or injuries.
 Your doctor will probably advise you to drink plenty of liquids during your treatment to help prevent this.
 Let the doctor know if you keep having this problem.

-This drug may cause damage to certain nerves in the body, which can lead to a condition called peripheral neuropathy.
+This drug may cause nerve damage, which can lead to a condition called peripheral neuropathy.
 This can cause numbness, weakness, pain, or sensations of burning or tingling, usually in the hands or feet.
 These symptoms can sometimes progress to include sensitivity to cold or trouble walking or holding something in your hands.
 Let your doctor know right away if you notice any of these symptoms.
 Thalidomide may need to be stopped.
 If the symptoms go away completely, you may be able to take it again later.

 Your doctor will likely test your blood each week for the first 2 months of your treatment and frequently thereafter, looking for possible effects of the drug on blood counts or on blood chemistry levels.
 Based on the test results, you may be given medicines to help treat any effects.
 Your doctor may also need to reduce or delay your next dose of this drug, or even stop it altogether.